tc39/proposal-temporal/docs/datetime.md

 > In the default `constrain` disambiguation mode, this will be converted to 59, and in `balance` mode, to 00 of the next minute.
 > In `reject` mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.

+The range of allowed values for this type is exactly enough that calling [`inTimeZone()`](./absolute.html#inTimeZone) on any valid `Temporal.Absolute` with any valid `Temporal.TimeZone` will succeed.
+If the parameters passed in to this constructor form a date outside of this range, then `constrain` mode will clamp the values to the limit of the allowed range.
+Both `balance` and `reject` mode will throw a `RangeError` in this case.

 Usage examples:
 ```javascript
 // Leet hour on pi day in 2020